Smart-Adaptive-Intelligent-Systems-Lab/mobility/README.md

 In the file "./MovementALL_LSTM.ipynb" and "./MovementALL_LSTM.ipynb" you can found all the treatment We did on those data.
 The first file contains the data analyse and cleaning with the training of a single model.
 This model accuracy goes up to 99% with the right settings and 200 epochs.
 On the second file you can find the same analysis and cleaning but with a training using K-fold Cross Validation to make sure there is no overfitting on the data.

-# Second Dataset - Nursing Data
+# Second Dataset - Nursing Data.
+This part cannot be taken into account !

 This Dataset and experience were made by the Nursing college of UNLV.
 It's purpose is to be able to detect an mTBI on a patient by using a smartwatch whore with a belt around the waist.
 This experience was made on 56 person, 19 of them with a diagnosed mTBI, and the others without.